ddev/ddev/docs/users/cli-usage.md

 ddev config
 ```

-_Note: ddev config will prompt you for a site name and docroot._
+_Note: ddev config will prompt you for a site name, docroot, and app type._

 After you've run `ddev config`, you're ready to start running your site.
 To start running ddev, simply enter:
 ```